AlgoTune: Can Language Models Speed Up General-Purpose Numerical Programs?: Abstract

 \section{Abstract}

 Despite progress in language model (LM) capabilities, evaluations have thus far focused on models' performance on tasks that humans have previously solved, including in programming~\citep{jimenez2023swe} and mathematics~\citep{glazer2024frontiermath}.
 We therefore propose testing models' ability to design and implement algorithms in an open-ended benchmark: We task LMs with writing code that efficiently solves computationally challenging problems in computer science, physics, and mathematics.
 Our AlgoTune benchmark consists of \benchmarksize~coding tasks collected from domain experts and a framework for validating and timing LM-synthesized solution code, which is compared to reference implementations from popular open-source packages.
 In addition, we develop a baseline LM agent, AlgoTuner, and evaluate its performance across a suite of frontier models.
+AlgoTuner uses a simple, budgeted loop that edits code, compiles and runs it, profiles performance, verifies correctness on tests, and selects the fastest valid version.
 AlgoTuner achieves an average \speedupscore$\times$ speedup against our reference solvers, which use libraries such as SciPy, sk-learn and CVXPY.
 However, we find that current models fail to discover algorithmic innovations, instead preferring surface-level optimizations.
 We hope that AlgoTune catalyzes the development of LM agents exhibiting creative problem solving beyond state-of-the-art human performance.